AR brings the in-store experience online

 3D Models support return rate reduction

 A current trend is that the usage of AR is extending from mobile apps to webshop integration.
-Hence AR experience becomes available through the internet browser - the primary online shopping channel.
+Hence AR experiences become available through the internet browser - the primary online shopping channel.
 Through this integration, retailers can, among other benefits, offer 3D models on each product detail page.
 This integration will further support the growth of online retail.

 Buying fashion items on the internet had always involved a bit of risk, as the customers may not be sure if the clothes will fit.
 The risk results in high returns of purchased items, not meeting customer expectations.
 These returns are the main cost driver for online retailers.
 Hence investment into augmented reality solutions, offering detailed photorealistic 3D visualization of the real-life fashion article, leads to a dramatic cost and CO2 reduction.